-The Coast Trail, between Brookings and Gold Beach offers a long unbroken section with some of the finest scenery on the coast.
+The Coast Trail, between Brookings and Gold Beach offers some of the finest scenery on the coast.
 The trail is well maintained, yet it is not crowded.
 Perfect for day hikes, there are ample parking areas along this section of the coast for easy access.

 Hike as far as you want, then return to your car.
 Or better yet, take two cars and cover a larger area in the same amount of time.

-On the north, start at Arch Rock, located between the 345 and 344 US 101 mile markers.
-From there, head south to the entrance of the trail (located near US 101 - look for the wooden post) into a fine example of a temperate rain forest.
+The trail resumes a few miles north of Arch Rock.
+From there, head south to the entrance of the trail (located near US 101 – look for the wooden post) into a fine example of a temperate rain forest.
 There is a short distance (0.4 mi) to the Spruce Island parking lot, then to the spectacular scenery of the coast along a cliff edge near Deer Point.
 The trail then heads back to the road, then down to Secret Beach (0.9 mi), then back across a wooden footbridge across Miner Creek (be certain to cross this bridge and not take the wider trail up to Route 101) and up towards the Thunder Cove parking lot.
 Take the loop out to view Thunder Cove as this section offers some of the most spectacular views that car bound visitors miss.

 South from the Thunder Cove Parking lot, the trail continues towards the Natural Bridge parking area (0.2 mi) and then down to the Natural Bridge.
 Past the viewing area there is an unofficial trail down to the arch.
 This is not recommended as there are parts that are quite steep with extremely dangerous drop offs.